-Most of the world has spent a lot more time at home over the last two years.
+Most of the world has spent a lot more time at home over the last several years.
 Many found that their spaces needed to be more adaptable as work and school shifted to home.
 Interiors could no longer be just for show.
-Real, functional spaces were needed as many people started living in their homes in a way they hadn’t before.
+Real, functional spaces were needed as many people started living and working, even vacationing, in their homes in a way they hadn’t before.

 1. Organic Shapes